Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - Once the Root certificate is issued it can generate a user certificate with a private key (premesis) and export a network certificate with a public key (Vnet gateway), the root certificate must be exported with a **public key** - to connect with **Virtual Network Gateway**, simultaneously the certificate's **private key** is with the user workstation on premesis
 - Then a VPN client can be downloaded and installed from Azure to the user workstation, which will make a point to site connection by doing these certificate activities behind the scenes
 - If there are multiple user workstations, they will all share the same user certificate with a private key
+- The Virtual network gateway also has a public ip address.

 - Now You can create 2 networks 1) Azure Company Remote Network -This will have subnet gatewaay and Vnet gateway, 2) User workstation on premesis Network
      - **Step 1: Creating the Azure Company remote network**